jtransc/jtransc/README.md

 Some classes like String, StringBuilder or ArrayList are implemented in a way that it uses native JavaScript facilities.
 Like JavaScript String, Array and so on.

+### Treeshaking

+Instead of generating huge projects including everything, or having complex proguard configuration files.
+JTransc includes treeshaking in a simple way.
+You can use annotations to keep methods, classes and fields or another annotations.
+It works for all targets and it is fully integrated in the workflow.

 # Support this project